corebiz-global/adyen-documentation/docs/adyen-configuration/pci-role.md

 ---

-### Request the “API PCI Payments role” for the Web Service User

 For credit card payments to be processed correctly, the Web Service User requires a specific permission called **API PCI Payments role**.
 If this role is not enabled, transactions will fail with a 403 error.

 This role must be requested from the Adyen support team by opening a ticket.